 The Winmau Blade 4 has a particularly good feature in terms of it’s fiber.
 As it’s made up of one of the best fibers in terms of durability and recovery, known as Kenyan Sisal.

-This particular fiber helps to significantly improve the rate of recovery across the face of the board, reducing the risk of holes or bubbles forming overtime, which of course can lead to a great percentage of bounce-outs.
+This particular fiber helps to significantly improve the rate of recovery across the face of the board, preventing the appearance of holes or bubbles forming overtime.

 #3 It’s Rotatable Board

-The ability to rotate a dartboard helps greatly in extending the lifespan of any dartboard face.
-As, if your aim is on point, the ’20’ scoring zone is going to take a hammering.
+The ability to rotate a dartboard helps greatly in extending the lifespan of a dartboards face.
+As, if your aim is on point, the ’20’ scoring zone is going to take a hammering overtime.

 In the Dual-Core series version, Winmau implements the concept of a rotatable board, coining the term ‘Rota-Lock’.
 Not only does it allow for rotation of the the board, but it’s also adjustable against uneven walls.